auroraGPT-ANL/MCQ-and-SFT-code/README.md

 The repository is thus organized as follows:

-1. Stable MCQ workflow in `legacy/scripts` uses components in 'src' including:
+1. Stable MCQ workflow in *legacy/scripts* uses components in *src* including:
-* 'src/common' - tools common to both the MCQ and Nugget workflows, including model access, configuration, etc.,
+* *src/common* - tools common to both the MCQ and Nugget workflows, including model access, configuration, etc.,
-* 'src/mcq\_workflow' - tools specific to generating, answering, and scoring MCQs,
+* *src/mcq\_workflow* - tools specific to generating, answering, and scoring MCQs,
-* 'src/nugget\_workflow' - tools specific to extracting knowledge nuggets and screening for those not already know by a target model,
+* *src/nugget\_workflow* - tools specific to extracting knowledge nuggets and screening for those not already know by a target model,
-* 'src/test' - test routines including a stub model for testing workflows quickly without model delays (including offline testing), and
+* *src/test* - test routines including a stub model for testing workflows quickly without model delays (including offline testing), and
-* 'src/tune\_workflow' - tools to take MCQs (and eventually NKNs) to fine-tune a model. (also under construction, thus not yet included in either workflow)
+* *src/tune\_workflow* - tools to take MCQs (and eventually NKNs) to fine-tune a model. (also under construction, thus not yet included in either workflow)

-All of the components in '/src/common', '/src/mcq\_workflow', and '/src/nugget\_workflow' work both as Python modules (called form the CLI) and as part of an exploratory agent-based system, where each pipeline component is a subclass of 'agent\_base.Agent', which enforces a python contract of the form:
+All of the components in *src/common* *src/mcq\_workflow* and *src/nugget\_workflow* work both as Python modules (called form the CLI) and as part of an exploratory agent-based system, where each pipeline component is a subclass of *agent\_base.Agent* which enforces a python contract of the form:
 ```
 def run(context: dict) -> dict
 ```
-Each component of the pipeline performs its specific set of tasks and returns its results to a shared 'context'.
-A light-weight 'orchestrator.py' imports and runs the agents.
+Each component of the pipeline performs its specific set of tasks and returns its results to a shared *context* A light-weight *orchestrator.py* imports and runs the agents.

 The remainder of this README is currently specific to the CLI (legacy, stable) MCQ workflow.